19 Things To Do In York That You Need To Try

 things to do york

-Ever felt like the floor has gone wonky after a few beers.?
-In York, it’s not you, these old pubs have low celiings with fantastic beams, uneven floors and a few friendly ghosts.
-Good job they’ve got great ales to match the authentic pub vibe.
+Ever felt like the floor has gone wonky after a few beers?
+In York, it’s not you, these old pubs have low ceilings with fantastic beams, uneven floors and a few friendly ghosts.
+Good job, they’ve got great ales to match the authentic pub vibe.
+York pubs are some of the best in the country with all the British pub trappings such as historic charm, and a relaxed atmosphere.
+They feature cosy, dimly lit snugs, open fires, and low ceilings, accompanied by traditional pub grub like steak and ale pies, fish and chips, and hearty cask ales.

 13. Wander around York’s Shambles Market